Best Compact Pistol Lights for Low-Light Use

 Key Considerations

-Lumens: 300+ lumens minimum for defensive use.
-500-600 is ideal for CCW lights.
+Lumens: 300+ lumens minimum for indoor range use.
+500-600 is ideal for competition and training.
 More isn't always better—excessive output can create glare indoors.

-Size: Compact lights (TLR-7A, PL-Mini) conceal better.
-Full-size lights (X300) offer more output and battery life but print more.
+Size: Compact lights (TLR-7A, PL-Mini) work well with smaller carry pistols.
+Full-size lights (X300) offer more output and battery life but add weight.

 Activation: Ambidextrous switches are essential.
-Test activation before carrying—you need intuitive operation under stress.
+Test activation during dry-fire practice—you need intuitive operation during timed drills.

 Holster Compatibility: TLR-7A and X300 have the most holster options.
 Verify holster availability before purchasing a light.